Key Guidelines For A Smooth Upgrade To AEM 6.5

 Underlying Architecture Is Upgraded

-When you upgrade the AEM version, you are upgrading the underlying technologies.
+When you upgrade to AEM 6.5 version, you are upgrading the underlying technologies.
 It is helpful for a lot of technologies to have their own release cycles and add new features if needed, to the current version.

 Upgrade gives you a great opportunity to clean up your repository and codebase.
 It might not be much help for older projects, but it will help you a great deal in future.

-The release of AEM 6.5 features has been a breather to companies who were looking for reliability, stability, support for the system and performance improvement through an upgrade and/or adding various features to the existing system.
+The release and upgrade to AEM 6.5 features has been a breather to companies who were looking for reliability, stability, support for the system and performance improvement through an upgrade and/or adding various features to the existing system.

-AEM upgrading process should be managed meticulously with adequate evaluation and planning.
-AEM upgrade is a multi-step and mostly multi-month process.
+AEM upgrading process should be managed meticulously with adequate evaluation and planning. upgrade to AEM 6.5 is a multi-step and mostly multi-month process.
 We suggest you vest in time and handle pre-upgrade functions and define implementation practices.

 Upgrading will save both your time and money guaranteed, it will also help you to minimize the issues proactively.